Nesterov acceleration despite very noisy gradients: Literature Review

 \paragraph{Acceleration with stochastic gradients.} \citet{kidambi2018insufficiency} prove that there are situations in which it is impossible for any first order oracle method to improve upon SGD due to information-theoretic lower bounds.
 More generally, lower bounds in the stochastic first order oracle (SFO) model were presented by \cite{nemirovski2009robust} (see also \citep{ghadimi2012optimal}).

 A partial improvement on the state of the art is given by \cite{jain2018accelerating}, who present an {accelerated stochastic gradient} method motivated by a particular low-dimensional and strongly convex problem. \citet{laborde2020lyapunov} obtain faster convergence of an accelerated method under an additive noise assumption by a Lyapunov function analysis. \cite{bollapragada2022fast} study an accelerated gradient method for the optimization of a strongly convex quadratic objective function with minibatch noise.

+Closest to our work are \cite{liu2018accelerating, vaswani2019fast, even2021continuized, berthier2021continuized} who study generalizations of Nesterov's method in stochastic optimization. \citet{liu2018accelerating, even2021continuized} obtain guarantees with noise of approximately multiplicative noise in overparametrized linear least squares problems and for general convex objective functions with additive noise and in deterministic optimization. \citet{vaswani2019fast} obtain comparable guarantees for the more complicated method of \citet{nesterov2013gradient}.